AlexShRz/alette-os/apps/marketing/docs/getting-started/api-context.md

 [api client reset](api-configuration/#resetting-api-client).
 :::

-You can also set api context using a function passed to `setContext()`:
+The api context can also be set by passing a function to `setContext()`:
 ```ts
 setContext(() => ({ hey: 'Alette Signal' }))
 // or